 - 4 chicken breasts (about 1.5 lbs)

 Note: This recipe was updated on 4/7/20 after re-testing.
-The old version called for 3/4 cup balsamic vinegar, 1/2 cup olive oil, 1 tablespoon minced garlic, and sugar instead of honey.
+The old version called for 3/4 cup balsamic vinegar, 1/2 cup olive oil, 1 tablespoon minced garlic, and sugar (instead of honey).

-Thaw chicken/marinade in the refrigerator for about 24 hours or submerge bag in cool water until thawed, replacing water every 30 minutes.
+Prepare From Frozen: Defrost using one of these safe thawing methods.
 Cook according to directions.
 Be sure to cook the thawed, marinating chicken as soon as possible so it doesn’t get mushy or tough from over-marinating.